zer0p1us/NTU-assembler/readme.md

 - operand uses two's complement, size depends from instructions, can very from 4, 8 or 12 bits
 - if instruction is not recognised it will be prompted and the output file will have the instruction has presented
 - anything followed by ';' will be treated as comments
-- NOP or any unimplemented and will be prompted to the user and the program will continue onwards
+- any unimplemented and will be prompted to the user and the program will continue onwards
+- any line ending with ':' will be considered a label and relative addressing will be computer for any branching instruction that may make use if it

 ### CDM file format:

 ```
 0 : C00C
-1 : DFF4
+1 : FD00
-2 : D00C
+2 : DFFF
-3 : FE00
+3 : FDFE
-4 : E001
+4 : FEFB
-5 : E000
-6 : NOP
+5 : NOP
 ```

 - first number (base 10) indicates the memory cell of the instructions
 - second number (base 16) indicates the machine code instruction, it has both opcode and operand imbedded within it
-- 6th shows that error opcodes will be left as is
+- 5th shows that error opcodes will be left as is